Quick links to:

 I'm self-employed.
 How does deferring payment of social security contributions or being exempted from paying them affect tax relief on the premiums I pay for my supplementary pension plan (VSPSS)?

-If you’ve been granted a break from paying your social security contributions for one or more quarters (i.e. your usual quarterly contributions and regularised amounts) and don’t pay them until 2021, your VSPSS premiums stay tax-deductible this year.
+- deferred the payment of your social security contributions for one or more quarters of 2020 (i.e. your usual quarterly contributions and regularised amounts) until 2021 and you are not due to pay until 2021, your 2020 VSPSS premium is also tax-deductible.

 VSPSS premiums you pay this year continue to doubly benefit you, as you pay less tax and less social security contributions.
 Remember that every year in which you don’t pay into your supplementary pension plan is a year lost that can’t be made up for later.

 So, it’s advisable to pay into your plan this year to keep building up additional pension benefits for retirement.

 Exempted from paying social security contributions

 If as a result of Covid-19 you are exempted from paying social security contributions for one or more quarters of 2020 and/or 2021, then your VSPSS premiums won't be tax-deductible that year.

 The coronavirus crisis forced my business to pay me less or nothing for several months in 2020 and I was eligible for Covid-19 replacement income ( crisisoverbruggingsrecht/droit passerelle de crise) for the self-employed, are the contributions that my business paid into my supplementary pension plan still tax-deductible as a business expense?

 If the regular monthly salary you take from your business falls or ceases, the contributions your business pays into your supplementary pension plan aren’t normally tax deductible.
 Some businesses found themselves in this situation in 2020 due to the Covid-19 crisis measures.
 Fortunately, the tax authorities took account of the exceptional circumstances and a solution was worked out in the form of circular 2020/C/153.